JUB-Yoush/eecs2001vault/functions.md

 #todo
 #notation
-- a funciton is a series of operations applied to input(s) and returns an output
+- a funciton is an input and output relationship
+- also considered mappings, as $f(a)=b$ can be considered "a maps"
 -
 ### domain-range